FIRST SNEAK PEEK OF MAZDA6 WAGON, FOLLOWING SEDAN’S RECENT DEBUT IN LA

-Mazda6 is the flagship of Mazda’s passenger car lineup.
-The development team’s goal for this round of updates, the third since Mazda6 was fully redesigned in 2012, was to enhance the daily lives of people who love cars, incorporating premium details as well as new engineering concepts and technologies based on Mazda’s human-centred design philosophy.
+Mazda6 is the flagship of Mazda’s passenger car line-up.
+The development team’s goal was to enhance the daily lives of people who love cars, incorporating premium details as well as new engineering concepts and technologies based on Mazda’s human-centred design philosophy.

-The concept behind the styling improvements is “Mature Elegance,” and the Mazda design team worked to raise the quality feel of both the interior and exterior, resulting in a look of greater maturity and composure.
+Ahead of its full unveiling at the Geneva Auto Show in March, Mazda has revealed the first look at what promises to be one of Australia’s most outstanding wagons.
+The concept behind both the wagon and sedan styling updates is “Mature Elegance”, and the Mazda design team worked to raise the quality feel of both the interior and exterior, resulting in a look of greater maturity and composure.

-Up front is Mazda6’s new grille, which accentuates a look of depth, with a strong framework, low centre of gravity and wide stance.
+Alongside the sedan, which debuted at the LA Auto Show in November, the new wagon adopts the same bold new front grille that accentuates a look of depth, with a strong framework, low centre of gravity and wide stance.
 Its standard LED headlights integrate fog lamps and carry a crisp, wide lighting signature.
 Painted surfaces extend lower on the body, and new 17- and 19-inch wheel designs complement the upgraded appearance.
-Finally, Soul Red Crystal paint makes its debut on Mazda’s sedan, joining Machine Grey Metallic and a full palette of available paint colours.

 Ventilated front seats in Mazda6 Atenza are a first for the brand, and wick away warm air from the front passenger and driver’s backs to keep them cool.
 Rear seats have also been redesigned with high-density urethane foam, enabling greater comfort.